 The image of Marilyn Monroe appears in a mirror in the hotel.
 Her ghost has also been spotted in her old room.
 In the upper levels of the Roosevelt where Carole Lombard lived, she continues to wander around.

 Ghostly figures in tuxedos have been spotted in the Blossom Room, the former home of the Oscars.
-The ghost of a little girl wanders the hotel in her blue dress based on reports.
+The ghost of a little girl wanders the hotel in her blue dress, based on reports.
+Visiting Hollywood and wanting to stay in Hollywood’s most haunted hotel?
+The Roosevelt is a perfect choice!

-6. Stay On Main (The Cecil Hotel)BOOK NOW
+6. Stay On Main (The Cecil Hotel), Downtown LABOOK NOW

 When the Stay on Main first opened back in 1924, it was known as the Cecil Hotel.
 The hotel was meant to be a location for business people to stay when passing through Los Angeles.
 What ultimately ended up happening at the Stay on Main is that it became the site of countless crimes and tragedies.